Cruising is a great way for women to see the world

 I wondered about this one too before my first cruise because occasionally there’s a story about an outbreak of an illness on the news.
 The reality is that the cruise ship industry is heavily regulated.
 Ships that are a member of the Cruise Line International Association have to meet high standards and are frequently inspected.
 Sanitation is very important on cruise ships.
 Staff is well-trained to keep all surfaces clean and help identify passengers that may be ill.

 Cruise ships are required to have medical personnel on board and be able to attend to the guests for low-level illnesses or injuries.
-If you have a serious medical emergency, you will receive initial treatment onboard and be taken off by medivac (if the ship is at sea) or by ambulance (if it’s in port).
+If you have a serious medical emergency, you will receive initial treatment onboard and be taken off by medivac helicopter (if the ship is at sea), or by ambulance (if it’s in port).
 Remember to plan ahead and take plenty of your medications with you, health records if relevant, and check your medical coverage for traveling before you board.

 Hot tubs, pools and other luxuries await cruise passengers